front-commerce/developers.front-commerce.com/source/docs/prismic/routable-types.md

 To create a custom field to represent the Url of the custom type:

-1. Head over to the Prismic console and navigate to custom types (https://<prismic_repository_name>.prismic.io/masks/)
+1. Head over to the Prismic console and navigate to custom types (`https://<prismic_repository_name>.prismic.io/masks/`)
 1. Select the custom type to make routable
-1. Drag and drop "Key Text - Text field for exact match search" from the right to the Main tab on the left.
+1. Drag and drop `Key Text - Text field for exact match search` from the right to the Main tab on the left.
-1. Give the new field a "Field name", "API ID" and optionally a "Field placeholder" (note the "API ID" is an important field and will be used below)
+1. Give the new field a `Field name`, `API ID` and optionally a `Field placeholder` (note the API ID is an important field and will be used below)
 1. Click ok to confirm the inputs
 1. Save the changes